 Things You Didn't Know About Restaurants

-I am a huge trivia geek, so I thought it'd be interesting put together little known facts about restaurants, from street vendors in Ancient Rome to modern day fast food chains.
+Here are little known facts about restaurants, from street vendors in Ancient Rome to modern day fast food chains.
 Do you know where the largest restaurant is located?
 Or how about the oldest restaurant in the world?

 1. Restaurants Have Been Around Forever.